 Adobe Flash Player is pre-installed in many web browsers and is widely used to embed videos on several websites.
 You can try uninstalling the Flash Player and installing the latest version from its official website.

 YouTube has also switched Firefox users from Flash Player to HTML5 player by default.
 You can easily check if your browser is using HTML5 by checking the official YouTube page.
 However, there are still some add-ons available on different browsers which force Flash on YouTube for users who don’t have HTML5 working correctly.
-For example, Firefox Users have an add-on which automatically uses Flash to play videos.
+For example, Firefox Users have an add-on that automatically uses Flash to play videos.
 You can troubleshoot more on this issue by checking your browser if it supports HTML5 or not.
 Make sure that there are no conflicts with any Adobe software.
 They are known to cause a lot of issues.